-Mospress is the brand new voice of Mosman Youth.
-We are a media team made up of young people from the Mosman area with the purpose of advocating for Mosman’s young people, promoting youth opportunities and campaigning for for youth driven initiatives.
+Mospress is the collaborative voice of Mosman Youth.
+We are a media team made up of young people from the Mosman area with the purpose of advocating for Mosman’s young people, promoting youth opportunities and campaigning for youth driven initiatives.

 In our society, it is often adults in our community who have the biggest voice on topical issues, even those concerning young people.
 So how do young people express their opinions on the issues relevant to them?
 Well, Mospress is a group of dedicated young people, committed to giving young people in Mosman a voice.

 Our aim is to promote awareness and spark discussion about community issues that affect us.
 We aim to represent the opinions, views and concerns of every young person in Mosman and the wider community to ensure our voice is heard.
 It is only through this that action can take place on a local, national and international level.